 - a.
-An authorised officer may issue an infringement notice in the form of the notice in Schedule 1. - b.
-The fixed penalty in respect of an infringement is the amount set out in Schedule 2
+An authorised officer may issue an infringement notice in accordance with the Infringements Act 2006 the form of the notice in Schedule 1. - b.
+The fixed penalty in respect of an infringement is the amount set out in Schedule 2.